 fda::fdspecifying the functional mean difference under the null hypothesis.
 Ifmuis a constant, then a constant function is used.
 Ifmuis a numeric vector, it must correspond to evaluation of the mean difference function on the same grid that has been used to evaluate the data samples.
 Defaults to0.- dx

-A numeric value specifying the discretization step of the grid used to evaluate functional data when it is provided as objects of class
+A numeric value specifying the step of the uniform grid on which the data are evaluated.
+If

 1000L.- paired